Where Is The Unmet Need?

 VRON-0200: Efficacy Evaluation

-Multi-log HBV DNA viral load declines were observed with single intramuscular injection (AAV; gDPolN).15
+Multi-log HBV DNA viral load declines were observed with single intramuscular injection (AAV; gDPolN).10,18

-AAV, adeno-associated virus; AdC6, heterologous chimpanzee adenoviral viral vector of serotype 6; ANOVA, analysis of variance; BL, baseline; cccDNA, covalently closed circular DNA; CD, cluster of differentiation; F, flare; gD, glycoprotein D; HBV, hepatitis B virus; HBV2, core & pol without gD; HCC, hepatocellular carcinoma; HLA, human leukocyte antigen; IFN, interferon; IM, intramuscular; NF, no flare; NRTI, nucleos(t)ide reverse transcriptase inhibitor; pol, polymerase; PolN, N terminus of polymerase; PolC, C terminus of polymerase; vp, viral particles; VRON-0200, core and pol fused with gD.
+AAV, adeno-associated virus; AdC6, heterologous chimpanzee adenoviral viral vector of serotype 6; ANOVA, analysis of variance; BL, baseline; cccDNA, covalently closed circular DNA; CD, cluster of differentiation; F, flare; gD, glycoprotein D; HBV, hepatitis B virus; HBV2, core & pol without gD; HCC, hepatocellular carcinoma; HLA, human leukocyte antigen; ICS, intracellular cytokine staining; IFN, interferon; IM, intramuscular; NF, no flare; NRTI, nucleos(t)ide reverse transcriptase inhibitor; pol, polymerase; PolN, N terminus of polymerase; PolC, C terminus of polymerase, vg, viral genomes; vp, viral particles; VRON-0200, core and pol fused with gD.

 - Lok ASF, McMahon BJ.
 Hepatology.
 2009;50:661–2.